Vistaprint

-Vistaprint is a global e-commerce company that produces physical and digital marketing products for small businesses.
+Vistaprint is a Dutch e-commerce company that produces physical and digital marketing products for small businesses.
 Vistaprint was one of the first businesses to offer its customers the capabilities of desktop publishing through the internet when it was launched in 1999.
 Vistaprint is wholly owned by Cimpress plc, a publicly traded company based in Ireland.

 Business

 The company is based in Venlo, Netherlands, and employs over 5,100 employees in its 13 offices and printing facilities.

 History

 Robert Keane founded a company in Paris in 1995 called Bonne Impression, a direct marketer of desktop publishing software and pre-printed laser-printer-compatible specialty papers for printing brochures, stationery, and business cards, particularly for small businesses.
 In 1999, the company adopted an internet-based business model and changed its name to Vistaprint.

 In September 2005, the company filed its initial public offering and began trading on the Nasdaq.
 It opened a European office in Barcelona, Spain, in September 2006, and in 2009 relocated to the Netherlands.

 In November 2014, the company announced it would reorganize; Vistaprint continued operating under the Vistaprint brand while the parent company rebranded to become Cimpress.
 As a result of the change, the company's ticker symbol was changed from VPRT to CMPR.

 In November 2016, Cimpress announced that it would be opening a manufacturing facility in Reno, Nevada.
 The facility came to serve more than 20 brands, Vistaprint being one.

 In August 2018, Vistaprint announced that it would expand its presence in North America with a new facility in Dallas, Texas.
 This was to be the second manufacturing facility in the United States.
 Vistaprint planned to have manufacturing fully completed by 2023.

 In October 2021, Vistaprint acquired Crello and its parent company, Depositphotos, for a total price of $85 million.
 After the acquisition, Crello was rebranded to VistaCreate.

 In January 2023, VistaPrint announced that Florian Baumgartner would succeed Robert Keane as CEO as of February 1, 2023.